kickingvegas/BrowseAudit/README.md

 Run the following:

-To generate a HTML file and open in Safari:
+To generate a HTML file `index.html` and open via Finder:

     $ make html

-To generate a CSV file and open:
+To generate a CSV file `output.csv` and open via Finder:

     $ make csv